Matthias1102/tvdb-scraper/README.md

 ```
 ./find_er_duplicates.py /mnt/omv-data1/Video/Dokumentationen/Eisenbahn-Romantik /mnt/omv-data1/Video/Dokumentationen/Eisenbahn-Romantik-neu
 ```
-Identify which ER episodes we have in the filesystem, the result is written to:
+Identify which ER episodes we have in the filesystem, the result is written to `eisenbahn_romantik_tvdb_episodes_and_specials_with_filesystem_check`:
-`eisenbahn_romantik_tvdb_episodes_and_specials_with_filesystem_check`:
 ```
 ./check_er_csv_against_filesystem.py eisenbahn_romantik_tvdb_episodes_and_specials.csv  /mnt/omv-data1/Video/Dokumentationen/Eisenbahn-Romantik/
 ```

-## For daily Use: Download latest MediathekView Filmliste and search for titles that we haven't downloaded yet
+## Daily use: Download latest MediathekView Filmliste and Identify not-yet-downloaded episodes

 Download the MediathekView Filmliste and save it as `MediathekView-Eisenbahn-Romantik.json`:
 ```
 ./download_er_filmliste.py
 ```

-Convert the file into a CSV file with columns: title,date,start_time,duration,episode ONLY episodes WITH an episode number ("Folge <n>") are kept.
-Duplicates are removed.
+Convert the JSON file into a CSV file with columns: title, date, start_time, duration, episode.
+ONLY episodes WITH an episode number ("Folge <n>") are kept.
+Any duplicates are removed:
 ```
 ./convert_er_filmliste_json_to_csv.py MediathekView-Eisenbahn-Romantik.json  MediathekView-Eisenbahn-Romantik.csv
 ```